Life Is Just a Bowl of Cherries

 "Life Is Just a Bowl of Cherries" is a popular song with music by Ray Henderson and lyrics by Lew Brown, published in 1931.
 Ethel Merman introduced this song in George White's Scandals of 1931.
-A Rudy Vallée version, recorded in 1931, spent five weeks in the top-10 pop music charts.
+A Rudy Vallée version, recorded in 1931, achieved success.
 The song was revived in 1953 by singer Jaye P. Morgan.

-The song title gave rise to the revue of composer Ray Henderson's music called It's the Cherries, which launched the American Composer Series in 2000.
+The song title gave rise to the revue of Henderson's music called It's the Cherries, which launched the American Composer Series in 2000.